Vyngard/store-api/README.md

 # Simple RESTful API

-Store API is a Flask-based RESTful API that allows for basic perations on items, stores, tags, and users.
-It is designed using Flask's blueprint pattern and integrates JWT authentication for secure access.
+Store API is a Flask-based RESTful API allowing basic operations on items, stores, tags, and users.
+It uses Flask's blueprint pattern and integrates JWT authentication for secure access.
-For more documentation You can find sufficient comments inside the project.
+For more documentation, You can find sufficient comments on the project.
 Also since we use Flask-Smorest, you can find the OpenAPI specification by running the project and visiting `http://127.0.0.1:5000/swagger-ui`

 ## Tools & Libraries Used